East Asian finless porpoise: Habitat

-Throughout their range, the porpoises stay in shallow waters, up to 50 m deep, close to the shore, in waters with soft or sandy seabeds, or in estuaries and mangrove swamps.
+Throughout their range, the porpoises stay in shallow waters, up to 50 m deep, close to the shore, in waters with soft or sandy seabed, or in estuaries and mangrove swamps.
 In exceptional cases, they have been encountered as far as 135 km off-shore in the East China and Yellow Seas, albeit still in shallow water.

 Description

 Finless porpoises can grow to as much as 2.27 m in length, and can weigh up to 72 kg, although most are smaller.
 Adults grow more than 1.55 m (5 ft) in length and up to 30–45 kg (65–100 lb) in weight.
 The flippers are moderately large, reaching up to 20% of the total body length.
-Adults are typically a uniform, light grey colour, although some may have lighter patches of skin around the mouth, or darker patches in front of the flippers.
+Adults are typically a uniform, light grey color, although some may have lighter patches of skin around the mouth, or darker patches in front of the flippers.
 Newborn calves of the central and eastern subspecies are mostly black with grey around the dorsal ridge area, becoming fully grey after four to six months.
-However, newborn calves of the western subspecies are a light creamy grey, and become darker as they age.
+However, newborn calves of the western subspecies are a light creamy grey and become darker as they age.